RTEMS/rtems-docs/c_user/rate_monotonic_manager.rst

 The period and execution time of a task can be used to determine the processor utilization for that task.
 Processor utilization is the percentage of processor time used and can be calculated on a per-task or system-wide basis.
-Typically, the task’s worst-case execution time will be less than its period.
-For example, a periodic task’s requirements may state that it should execute for 10 milliseconds every 100 milliseconds.
+Typically, the task's worst-case execution time will be less than its period.
+For example, a periodic task's requirements may state that it should execute for 10 milliseconds every 100 milliseconds.
 Although the execution time may be the average, worst, or best case, the worst-case execution time is more appropriate for use when